-The temperature control is in the upper right corner of the refrigerator.
+Control for the refrigerator is in the upper right corner of the refrigerator.
 When the refrigerator is first plugged in, turn the control to the middle of the dial.
 This setting should be about right for normal household refrigerator usage.